 Switzerland is also not an EU or EEA member.
 However, it is part of the European Free Trade Association, so accepts CE marking as a presumption of conformity with its own national technical regulations for some products.

-The Construction Products Regulation came into effect on 1 July 2013 and stated that manufacturers of construction products would need to apply CE marking to any of their goods that were covered by a hEN or ETA before being able to place them on the market.
-Just some of the items that need CE marking include:
+The Construction Products Regulation came into effect on 1 July 2013 and stated that manufacturers of construction products would need to apply CE marking, now UKCA marking to any of their goods that were covered by a hEN or EAD before being able to place them on the market.
+Just some of the items that need UKCA marking include:

-If you suspect that a manufacturer is misusing the CE mark, you can request a certificate of conformity and/or a declaration of performance.
-This should provide test results and other information about how the item meets the relevant requirements as well as stating which harmonised European Standard the product has been CE marked as conforming to.
+If you suspect that a manufacturer is misusing the required mark, you can request a certificate of conformity and/or a declaration of performance.
+This should provide test results and other information about how the item meets the relevant requirements as well as stating which harmonised European Standard the product has been CE or UKCA marked as conforming to.

 The official CE mark comprises the letters C and E, with their shapes based on a series of circles.
 There should be a specific amount of space between the letters – if you imagine the inner curve of the C to be a complete circle, the outer curve of the E should align with that circle.